DreymaR/BigBagKbdTrixPKL/README.md

 	* A shorthand notation in PKL_Settings.ini to specify KbdType (ISO/ANSI), CurlMod and ErgoMod with the layouts.
 * v0.4.5: Layouts, Extend and dead keys now support the same prefix-entry syntax, parsing "%$*=@&" as first character specially.
 	* The "&" prefix denotes literals/powerstrings found in a separate PKL_eD file.
 These may span more than one line.
+* v0.4.6: The base layout can hold default settings.
+Layout entries are now any-whitespace delimited.
+	* Read most layout settings apart from remaps from the base layout if not found in the main layout.
+	* Requiring Tab delimited layout entries was too harsh.
+Now, any combination of Space/Tab is allowed.
+For Space, use ={Space}.

 TODO: